 If you have read any of the other recipes on my website, then you will know that we have been gluten-free for a while now.
 My daughter gets knee pains from gluten and it generally makes me feel inflamed.
 So, to take on a recipe that used wheat was something I really had to think about.
 But, I was SO curious about this ancient wheat called einkorn!
 So, I researched and read and watched videos and asked my fellow bloggers.
 Up next, we bought a real starter and “grew” it.
 I wanted to do this as close to the traditional method as possible.

 My first loaf was pretty much like a brick, but it smelled and tasted amazing!
 I sliced it up (man was that a job!) and toasted our first slice.
 We all slathered some in butter and gave it a go.
 The next day there were still no ill effects.
 Amazing!!!
 So, I decided to continue on this adventure and finally make it come out like a real loaf of bread.
-It took me several weeks, but we finally have amazing homemade einkorn sourdough bread to eat every single week.
+It took me several weeks, but we finally had amazing homemade einkorn sourdough bread to eat every single week.
 We have been eating it for weeks and have not had any adverse reactions!!!

-This wheat flour is very different to our modern wheat, which is why people with gluten sensitivity can tolerate it.
+This wheat flour is very different from our modern wheat, which is why people with gluten sensitivity can tolerate it.
 Plus, making it with a traditional starter allows many of the offenders to ferment out in the process.
 USE CAUTION if you have true celiac or a very bad reaction to wheat.
 You don’t want to damage your gut if you can’t tolerate gluten in any form.

 - In a large bowl, mix together the water and starter until dissolved.
 Pictured below is my starter, all nice and bubbly!

-- Use a bowl scraper to get it into a dough ball
+- Use a bowl scraper to get it into a dough ball.

-- Generously flour a proofing basket and set aside
+- Generously flour a proofing basket and set aside.

-- This helps the dough form into a uniform round bread loaf shape
+- This helps the dough form into a uniform round bread loaf shape.

-- The sourdough that was rising over night will be bubbly
+- The sourdough that was rising overnight will be bubbly.

-- Scrape the dough down using a bowl scraper, add flour as you need to so it’s no longer sticky and you can pick it up with your hands
+- Scrape the dough down using a bowl scraper, add flour as you need to so it’s no longer sticky and you can pick it up with your hands.

-- Preheat the oven to 450°F
+- Preheat the oven to 450°F.

-- Place a Dutch Oven with the lid on in the oven for 30 minutes
+- Place a Dutch Oven with the lid on in the oven for 30 minutes.

-- Carefully remove the pot from the oven and take off the lid
+- Carefully remove the pot from the oven and take off the lid.

-- Flip the proofing basket over the dutch oven so the loaf falls out into the bottom
+- Flip the proofing basket over the Dutch oven so the loaf falls out into the bottom.

-- Shake to center the loaf
+- Shake to center the loaf.

-- Using a knife, score the top of the loaf so it can expand without the top completely cracking
+- Using a knife, score the top of the loaf so it can expand without the top completely cracking.

-- Cover and place in the oven
+- Cover and place in the oven.

-- Bake for 40 – 50 minutes
+- Bake for 40 – 50 minutes.

-- The best way to slice the loaf is upside down because the base of the loaf is thicker
+- The best way to slice the loaf is upside down because the base of the loaf is thicker.

 - I store our Homemade Einkorn Sourdough Bread in the fridge because it lasts longer, up to one week.
 This loaf makes all of the bread that our family of 6 needs for one week!